Stray from the Path: History

 In 2015 they released Subliminal Criminals, continuing the rapcore sound of their previous effort while delving into more social and political themes (including "D.I.E.P.I.G", which specifically reference child abuse allegations towards Front Porch Step and Lostprophets frontman Ian Watkins).
-This was to be the final album with Dan Bourke on drums, as he would leave the group in 2016 to be replaced by Craig Reynolds.
+This was to be the final album with Dan Bourke on drums, as he would leave the group in 2016 to be replaced by former Brutality Will Prevail and Dead Swans drummer Craig Reynolds.
 On the day of the 2016 United States presidential election, they released a single entitled "The House Always Wins".
 On July 12, 2017, they announced details of their new album Only Death Is Real along with single "Goodnight Alt-Right", which attracted criticism from right wing groups upon release due to its lyrics.

 In 2018, the ensemble toured with Anti-Flag, the White Noise and Sharptooth.

+In September of 2022, SFTP released their album Euthanasia.
+The making of the album was fraught with strife due to the COVID-19 pandemic.
+The band would send each other ideas but would find that they would go long periods of time without playing their instruments.
+Craig would drum on Twitch during this time and was later joined by Tom Williams on guitar.
+This avenue helped re-fire their passion for performance.
+Nick Ruskell writes: "From empty tank to firing on all cylinders, it's been a journey of reconnection [sic] to make Euthanasia.
+But, having done so with such impressive force, it's put Stray From The Path firmly back on track."

+In Feb.
+2025, they released their first new music since their album Euthanasia, as part of a signing announcement announcing that they aligned with Sharptone.

+On May 30, 2025, the band announced that they would break up at the end of the year following their touring commitments and final festival appearances.
+On the same day, they also surprise-released their eleventh and final album, Clockworked.

 Musical style and influences

-Their music has been categorised as metalcore, hardcore punk, rapcore, rap metal and nu metal Their earliest material was metalcore containing elements of math rock, however over the years have developed a larger emphasis on groove and technicality.
+Their music has been categorized as metalcore, hardcore punk, and rap metal.
+Their earliest material was metalcore containing elements of math rock, however over the years have developed a larger emphasis on groove and technicality.
 Metal Sucks attributed this development as being due to the band's growing influence from Rage Against the Machine.
-In an article for Exclaim!, writer Joe Smith-Engelhardt described the band's style as a "Rage Against the Machine-worshipping take on hardcore".
-Jeannie Blue for Cryptic Rock described it as "behemoth Rapcore meets Rage Against the Machine".
+In an article for Exclaim!, writer Joe Smith-Engelhardt described the band's style as a "Rage-against-the-Machine-worshipping take on hardcore".

-They have cited influences including Refused, Anti Flag, Rage Against the Machine, Converge, Glassjaw and Deftones.
+They have cited influences including Meshuggah, Gojira, Refused, Anti Flag, Rage against the Machine, Converge, Glassjaw, and Deftones.